jxelbds/kasm/README.md

 -log in with the credentials that are in the terminal

-- enjoy Kasm Workspaces and stay Safe
+-enjoy Kasm Workspaces and stay Safe